NESCent/hip_hack_howto/manuscript.md

 Here are some tangible products
 * **code**
     * examples: see list in products
+    * data: number of repos in products table, % projects with repo
 * **docs**
     * examples: comp methods in R
+    * systematic data: reports in products table, % project with report
+    * systematic data: stand-alone docs in products table
     * also, all the team reports.  useful for followup
     * still used
 * **schemata**, **specifications**
     * phyloreferencing
+    *
 * **live demos**
     * examples: datelife, phylotastic
     * can be used to inform and inspire others about project